 The station's first Programme Director was Roger Gale.
 A former Caroline disc-jockey, he had recently helped launch Radio Scotland.
 The initial plan was for a combination of live and

 pre-recorded shows.
 Television announcer Len Martin and journalist Stacey Brewer would record their shows on land, Roger would be on the ship with fellow disc-jockeys Paul Burnett, Hal

 Yorke, Andy Kirk, Allen Ives and Bob Dewing.
 Unfortunately the collapse of the mast and the delayed launch meant that these last two had departed before the station had even begun.

 By the time of the first broadcast, Australian ‘Neddy’ Noel Miller had been appointed Programme Director and Roger Gale had become Senior DJ.
 His was the first voice heard on day

 one although Roger did not stay with the station for long.
 By the time of the publication of the 270 Set booklet, the DJ line-up consisted of Noel with Paul

 Burnett, Hal Yorke and Andy Kirk from the original team plus Dennis Straney and Alex Dee from

-Radio City, Pete Bowman from Radio Scotland, Roger Keene from King Radio and Leon Tipler who had reviously enjoyed a brief
+Radio City, Pete Bowman from Radio Scotland, Roger Keene from King Radio and Leon Tipler who had previously enjoyed a brief

 stay on Radio City.
-The pre-recorded shows had gone.
 Regular programmes began on 11th June 1966.

 Radio 270 broadcast on 1115 kilohertz, 269 metres, with a 10 kilowatt RCA transmitter from 7am to midnight (extended to 1am soon afterwards).